dkvz/capricartes/README.md

 ```

 ## TODO
+- [ ] Double check that we can't actually add HTML code to the pages using the URL.
 - [ ] Make it so that we can give a callback to moving-img-effects constructor so that I can remove the "loading" from my slide thingy.
 - [ ] Test using special characters (emojis) in slides or the title, in all browsers.
 - [ ] Add the rotating crapice to the title.
 Maybe only rotate on hover?